/ Fort Hunt Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury results in a long-term impairment, you may be entitled to additional benefits under Virginia law.
-These entitlements are meant to make up for the lasting impact of your injury on your future employment potential.
+If your occupational accident leads to a permanent disability, you may be able to receive additional benefits under Virginia law.
+These payments are meant to compensate for the lasting impact of your injury on your ability to work.

 Types of permanent disability benefits: